Particular/docs.particular.net/platform/installer/index.md

 ## Overview

 The Platform Installer is recommended for use on development machines only.

 This is primarily because

 - Platform Installer does not provide a choice of transport (Microsoft Message Queue is assumed).
 - Platform Installer requires Internet access which may not be available in a production environment.

-The Platform Installer can be downloaded by clicking on the download now option on the Particular Downloads page
+The Platform Installer setup.exe can be downloaded from [here]((http://particular.net/start-platform-download)

 For testing and production environments it is recommended to: